 Is your contractor following lead-safe practices?

-Beginning April 22, 2010, the EPA’s new rule requires all contracting firms working in pre-1978 homes and child-occupied facilities to be Certified Renovators.
+Beginning April 22, 2010, the EPA required all contracting firms working in pre-1978 homes and child-occupied facilities to be Certified Renovators.
 Crew members must also be individually certified, or have received on-the-job training by a Certified Renovator.
-Certified Renovators have been through an EPA training course to learn how to contain the spread of lead dust and debris during repair and renovation projects.
+Certified Renovators have been through an EPA training course to learn how to contain the spread of lead dust and debris during repair and remodeling projects.

 New Prairie crew have been trained in lead-safe work practices since 2001, nearly 10 years before it was required.
 Here’s why: